gameFace22/vulnmachine-walkthrough/htb-help.md

 ## Defense

-[1] Files should be validated before it getting uploaded to the server.
+[1] Files should be validated before it getting uploaded to the server. <br>
 [2] File names should be completely randomized.